3 ft Confetti Balloons [Image source: balloons.com.au]

 I've found an awesome video to show the process step by step (embedded further down).
 In a nutshell, these are the steps:

-1) Pre-inflate the balloon with air to full size to check for any potential flaws in the material.
+1) Pre-inflate the clear 3ft balloon with air to full size to check for any potential flaws in the material.

 2) Apply a generous amount of Ultra Hi-Float evenly to the inside of the balloon.
-Then use a tool called the "balloon stretcher" (made by Conwin) to keep the balloon neck wide open.
+Then use a balloon expander tool to keep the balloon neck wide open.